 Violence on the rise

-Due to rising drug cartel violence, the security situation in Mexico has deteriorated over the past few years.
-Levels of violence are particularly high in the northern border region, which has served as a strategic drug-and-human-trafficking hub for the Mexican mafia.
-In Ciudad Juárez, more than 3,000 people were murdered in 2010.
+Due to rising violence, the security situation in Mexico has deteriorated over the past few years.
+In 2017, there were more violent killings than at any point in the past two decades.
+In some areas there is no security, especially in poor and rural areas.
+Levels of violence are particularly high in the northern border region, which has served as a strategic drug-and-human-trafficking hub.

 SOS Children's Villages in Mexico